TommyFurgi/stochastic_minimization/README.md

 We have implemented the following algorithms: - Pure Random Search - Multi-Start (using L-BSGS-B from R `optim` package).

-Script generates multiple plots with data from minimum finding and text output with results.

 ## Description